district0x/cljs-web3-next/README.md

 #### <a name= "accounts">`accounts`

-Returns the availiable ethereum accounts.
+Returns the availiable ethereum accounts in the wallet on the node it is connected to.

 ```
 (accounts web3)